Call for Papers

 Perception, feeling and space

-Metaphors, symbols and people
+Metaphors, symbols and peoplet

 Architecture and arts